Hash Tables & Sets – Time & Space Complexity

 - A hash table stores key-value pairs using a hash function to compute array indices, enabling fast access (

-on average). - A hash function converts a key into a fixed-size integer (hash code) that maps to an index in the underlying array.
+O(1)on average). - A hash function converts a key into a fixed-size integer (hash code) that maps to an index in the underlying array.

 - Collisions happen when different keys hash to the same index; they’re handled using: